 8:00am - 8:15am: I arrive at school and meet my friends in the playground area between the classroom blocks.
-Most of the classrooms are made of corrugated iron, which has been painted with bright colours, but some of the newer buildings are made of brick.
+My school has recently built three new classrooms, which are made of brick.
+Our old classrooms were made from corrugated iron, which made lessons very noisy.
 We play together outside until it is time for our first lesson.